antonn/topcoder-submission-api-wrapper/README.md

     ```bash
     "topcoder-submission-api-wrapper": "topcoder-platform/topcoder-submission-api-wrapper.git"
     ```
+### There are three different ways the caller authenticate

-2. Create an instance of this wrapper with the configuration variables listed below
+1. Create an instance of this wrapper with m2m configuration variables listed below

     ```javascript
     const submissionApi = require('topcoder-submission-api-wrapper')